 Heroin hydrochloride thus obtained in the laboratory is about 75-90 percent pure.
 In street lingo, this is No. 4 heroin that can be snorted, smoked, or injected.

-Below you’ll find the lists of the equipment and chemicals used in heroin production:
+Below you’ll find lists of the equipment and chemicals used in heroin production:

 How is Heroin Made on the Streets?

-The process of making heroin from the poppy seed pod has been perfected through the years.
+The process of making heroin from the seed pods of “heroin flowers” has been perfected through the years.
 The result is that much purer heroin now leaves laboratories than ever before.
 Heroin with a high purity level can be smoked or snorted.
-Many heroin users prefer this pure variety that does away with the need to inject the substance.
-Besides the health risks associated with using injections, the stigma surrounding injection drugs is also palpable.
+Many heroin users prefer this pure variety because it does away with the need to inject the substance.
+In addition to the health risks associated with using injections, the stigma surrounding injection drugs is also still palpable.

-However, on the streets, dealers often add white and powder-like substances like baking soda, milk powder, caffeine, and quinine to bulk up the heroin and increase their profits.
+However, on the streets, dealers often add white and powder-like substances like baking soda, milk powder, caffeine, and quinine to “cut” or “bulk up” the product and increase their profits.
 This reduces the purity of the heroin sometimes to as low as 40 percent.

-Dealers benefit in another way from selling adulterated heroin.
-Because of its low heroin content, long-term users and addicts need more of the impure variety to experience the high they had earlier known.
+Dealers benefit in yet another way from selling adulterated heroin.
+Because of its low heroin content, long-term users and addicts need more of the impure variety to experience the highs they had experienced earlier.
 So they buy more.

 How to Make Black Tar Heroin

-According to the NCBI, most of the heroin that is changing hands around the world is in a white or brown powdered form.
-The other form of heroin, according to the National Institute on Drug Abuse, is the black tar heroin, which is usually a black sticky substance.
+According to the NCBI (National Center for Biotechnology Information), most of the heroin that is changing hands around the world is in a white or brown powdered form.
+The other form, according to the National Institute on Drug Abuse, is the black tar heroin, which is usually a black sticky substance.

 Black tar heroin is less refined than the powdered form of heroin.
 It is at most 25-30 percent pure.
-It is cheap to produce and contains impurities.
+Making black tar heroin is cheap, but it contains impurities.
 Depending on how it is processed and the nature and volume of impurities present in it, black tar heroin can be sticky and goopy like roofing tar or rocky and hard like coal.

-Now that you know how is heroin made, you realize that it is a time-consuming, laborious, and expensive process.
-It is believed that drug manufacturers in Mexico found a way to economize on the process of producing heroin and ended up making black tar heroin.
+Now that you know how heroin is made using the traditional morphine-to-heroin process, you realize that it is a time-consuming, laborious, and expensive process.
+It is believed that drug manufacturers in Mexico, trying to learn how to make homemade heroin, found a way to economize on the process of producing it and ended up making black tar heroin.

 Instead of extracting morphine from opium and then processing the morphine to make white powder heroin, black tar manufacturers skip the intermediate step and synthesize heroin directly from raw opium.

 Making black tar heroin is quicker than producing white powder heroin.
-So black tar heroin can be produced in large bulks.
-Because of its low price, there is no shortage of users of black tar heroin.
+So black tar heroin can be produced in large batches and, if the manufacturers know how to turn black tar into powder, can be transported and sold as easily as more pure – but also more expensive – forms.
+Because of its low price, there is never any shortage of users of black tar heroin.

 Because of its consistency, black tar heroin is usually diluted and injected into veins, muscles, or administered subcutaneously.
 However, it can be smoked or snorted as well.
-Whatever the method of use, black tar heroin still remains potent and triggers all the adverse side effects of the purer form of heroin.
+Whatever the method of use, black tar heroin remains potent and triggers all the adverse side effects of the purer form.
 Furthermore, the adulterant substances present in it can cause other side effects.

 According to the NCBI, black tar heroin is usually sold wrapped in plastic sheets and inserted and sealed in tiny balloons, unlike the other type that is sold in plastic zip pouches or glassine folds.

-Despite the fact that the heroin plant grows only in some regions of the world, heroin in all shapes, colors, and consistencies are sold on the streets all over the world.
-While manufacturers are coming up with new ways to make heroin cheaply and in bulk, smugglers and dealers are inventing methods to keep the supply channels open and flowing without alerting law enforcement authorities.
+So, despite the fact that opium poppies grow only in a few regions of the world, heroin in all shapes, colors, and consistencies are sold on the streets all over the planet.
+And the trade continues to expand.
+Manufacturers come up with new ways to make heroin cheaply and in bulk, while smugglers and dealers invent methods to keep the supply channels open and flowing without alerting law enforcement authorities.